 The City of New Britain, Connecticut (the City) became a consolidated City in 1905 with a Mayor-Council-Commission form of government.
-The Mayor and Council serve concurrent two-year terms and operate under a Charter adopted in 1961, with the latest revision in 2002.
-The Common Council, the legislative body, consists of fifteen (15) Aldermen elected biennially at large.
-Other elected officials include the City and Town Clerk, Collector of Taxes, Treasurer and three members of the Board of Tax Review.
+The Mayor and Council serve concurrent two-year terms and operate under a Charter adopted in 1961, with the latest revision in 2016.
+The Common Council, the legislative body, is comprised of fifteen (15) Aldermen elected biennially: consisting of two (2) members elected from each of the five (5) Common Council Districts and five (5) elected at large.
+Other elected officials include the City and Town Clerk, Collector of Taxes, Treasurer and three (3) members of the Board of Assessment Appeals.